-The evidence informing the Education Endownment Fund’s (EFF) ‘Special Education Needs in Mainstream Schools’ guidance report identified five approaches which can be integrated into day-to-day teaching practice to positively support all learners, including those with SEND.
+The evidence informing the Education Endownment Fund’s (EEF) ‘Special Education Needs in Mainstream Schools’ guidance report identified five approaches which can be integrated into day-to-day teaching practice to positively support all learners, including those with SEND.

 The ‘Five-a-day’ is already part of most teachers’ current practice, or is relatively easy to add in.

 This is a teacher-led approach focusing on clear explanations, modelling

 and frequent checks for understanding.
 This is then followed by guided

 practice, before independent practice.